Foods High Creatine for Vegetarians and Vegans

 Ingredients:

-- 1 package of tempeh
+- 1 package of tempeh, cut into bite-sized cubes

 - 1 red bell pepper